datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/file-server/README.md

 1. For running the vertx clustered file-server, need to bring zookeeper in docker swarm as mentioned [here](../zookeeper/README.md).
 The  docker image ```ghcr.io/datakaveri/fs-dev:tag``` deploys a non-clustered vertx file server.
 2. Define environment file ```.file-server.env```.
 An example env file is present [here](example-env).
+3. Elasticsearch needs to deployed and setup for file-server use.
+4. AAA server needs to be deployed.
+5. Catalogue server needs to be deployed.
 ## Deploy

 Three ways to deploy, do any one of it